kaliop-uk/ezidentitymanagementbundle/readme.md

 - log in user using his email instead of login
 - get user accounts from an LDAP server (including MS Active Directory)
 - get user accounts from an external service (needs custom code)
+- allow logging in to the eZ backoffice using the customized symfony login handlers

 The base idea is that it should be easy to swap/add remote user services without having to learn the intricate details of the Symfony auth component (firewall/authenticator/userprovider/factory).